Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 Love addiction or pathological love occurs due to cultural influences, childhood trauma, low self-esteem, past break-ups, fear of abandonment, and sex or porn addiction.

 The symptoms of love addiction are feeling lost without a partner, constantly seeking relationships, prioritizing partner over family, and obsessively thinking about a partner.
-Extreme emotional dependence and idealization are also present in love addicts, as found in a study in the Electronic Journal of Sociology.
+Extreme emotional dependence and idealization are also present in love addicts, also found.

 Work addiction is defined as a compulsive behavior to work and preoccupation with work activities in personal time, leading to significant functional harm and distress to the individual and/or friends and family.